capitanobsessed/capitanobsessed/README.md

 # DNI:

+𓆩♡𓆪 basic criteriaaa!:

-𓆩♡𓆪 basic criteriaaa! homophobia , transphobia , non-sharing self shippers. zoophiles , pro/com shippers , ppl who think mizuki is a boy , THOSE hh/hb gi/hsr/hi3rd/zzz fans , if u sexualize minors (including fict ones), weird dandy world fans (esp if u simp 4 any of them) , pick me's , attention seekers do not drag me into ur drama , racists , proshippers , pdf files , rcta , dcta , if you joke about lobotomy or other disgusting tortures, ashley and andrew(?) defenders and likers etc. booktok. or if you just want ruin my mood!
+🌸⋆｡homophobia , transphobia , non-sharing self shippers. zoophiles , pro/com shippers , ppl who think mizuki is a boy , THOSE hh/hb gi/hsr/hi3rd/zzz fans , if u sexualize minors (including fict ones), weird dandy world fans (esp if u simp 4 any of them) , pick me's , attention seekers do not drag me into ur drama , racists , proshippers , pdf files , rcta , dcta , if you joke about lobotomy or other disgusting tortures, ashley and andrew(?) defenders and likers etc. booktok. or if you just want ruin my mood!

-do not copy and/or inspire from my skins on pt
+🌸⋆｡do not copy and/or inspire from my skins on pt

-SHIPS that i HATE (i hate ships but these the most!) : ships ESP arle x furina, neuvilette x furina, scara x durin, capitano x mavuika, von lycaon x hugo, skirk x mavuika, navia x neuvilette, clorinde x wriothesley like they seems so f*cking forced duh..
+｡⋆🌸⋆｡SHIPS that i HATE (i hate ships but these the most!) : ｡⋆🌸⋆｡ ships ESP arle x furina, neuvilette x furina, scara x durin, capitano x mavuika, von lycaon x hugo, skirk x mavuika, navia x neuvilette, clorinde x wriothesley like they seems so f*cking forced duh..
+>╰┈➤if u disagree just hide me duh!

 ![Alt Text](https://i.pinimg.com/736x/ab/ef/82/abef820728d4e94307d82f0a7c8917eb.jpg)